 "After working on this since the start of the year we have realised that it is much bigger problem than we ever anticipated, and we have also been really humbled by how grateful the schools and their students are to receive the kits.
 Teachers and Principals have expressed to us that this is making a huge difference to individual kids, and that means the world to us."

-More than 1200 kits have now reached kids around Sydney and the plan is to grow Got a Pen in order t help kids all across Australia.
+Thousands of kits have now reached kids around Sydney and the plan is to grow Got a Pen in order to help kids all across Australia.

 "At the moment it is just a couple of mums who saw the need and wanted to help; but we are working with some great people to be able to grow our little initiative in to an organisation that can tackle this problem head on."